 If there’s enough interest in the topic, I might write about the writing process itself, but here I’m going to focus on things to do before you apply.
 The tl;dr is (1) consider non-K99 options, (2) apply early in your postdoc, (3) give yourself more time than you think you’ll need, (4) be strategic about your target institution, and (5) avoid easy critiques.

 First, a disclaimer: Survival bias is real — you should get advice from lots of different people (with both funded and unfunded applications).
 My impact score was “on the bubble” and I was very lucky.
+[Since several people have asked, I received an impact score of 22.
+Remember, this does not really mean anything year to year or institute to institute — talk with your PO as soon as you receive your summary statement.]
 The dice went my way this time, but a different day, a different cycle, or a different reviewer and it could have easily gone the other way.
 Treat all of this with an appropriate level of skepticism.
 Very smart people will likely disagree with some of this advice.
 I try to give some reasoning below so you can evaluate if it is appropriate for you.

 1. Consider other options